-Recent developments in real-time data assimilation and analysis, especially in the development of autonomous vehicle driving systems, have made it possible to carry out online, real-time research analysis without much delay.
-Such a framework is employed to facilitate online research collaboration when sharing practices in different countries.
+Recent developments in real time data assimilation and analysis, especially catering to the autonomous vehicle driving systems development has made it possible to carry out online, real time research analysis without much delay times.
+Such a framework is employed by the framework to facilitate online research collaboration when sharing practices in different countries.